Joe627487136/Week3_PS2_50_003/README.md

 # Week3_PS2_50_003
 1. Cohort4 answers embeded already.
 They are both hand-drawed photo uploads.
-2. Notice that for homework 1 there are no test demo code, if possible please help test the code since I don't have a data dor stock values.
+2. Notice that for homework 1 there are no test demo code, if possible please help test the observer code since I don't have a data For stock values.